When is the random order of answers set in stone?

 This lovely automultiplechoice package has re-ignited my love for latex.
 Thanks for this great piece of software.

-RE: When is the random order of answers set in stone? - Added by Alexis Bienvenüe over 9 years ago
+RE: When is the random order of answers set in stone? - Added by Alexis Bienvenüe about 10 years ago

 Presumably I can even move project directories from one workstation to the next and then continue working on it ...